awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 1. Set the **Enable Debug Logging** parameter to True\.

-With verbose and debug logging enabled, the **Stdout** output file includes details about the script execution\.
+With verbose and debug logging turned on, the **Stdout** output file includes details about the script execution\.
 This output file can help you identify where the script failed\.
 The **Stderr** output file contains errors that occurred during the script execution\.

 ### Common problems<a name="systems-manager-state-manager-using-mof-file-troubleshooting-common"></a>